Making changes in your environment

 Bisphenol A, or BPA, is a synthetic chemical used in plastics and resins and added to many everyday items, including cash register receipts.
 Most exposure comes from eating food or drinking water stored in containers that have BPA.

-• Do my food containers contain BPA?
+• Do your food containers contain BPA?

 Dioxins